Cryogenic nano-imaging of second-order moir\'e superlattices

-\textbf{Second-order superlattices form when moiré superlattices of similar dimensions interfere with each other, leading to even larger superlattice periodicities.
+\textbf{Second-order superlattices form when moiré superlattices of similar periodicities interfere with each other, leading to even larger superlattice periodicities.
 These crystalline structures have been engineered utilizing two-dimensional (2D) materials such as graphene and hexagonal boron nitride (hBN) under specific alignment conditions.
 Such specific alignment has shown to play a crucial role in facilitating correlation-driven topological phases featuring the quantized anomalous Hall effect.
-While signatures of second-order superlattices have been found in transport experiments, any real-space visualization is lacking to date.
-In this work, we present cryogenic nanoscale photovoltage (PV) measurements that reveal a second-order superlattice in magic-angle twisted bilayer graphene (MATBG) closely aligned to hBN.
-This is evidenced by long-range periodic photovoltage modulations across the entire sample backed by corresponding electronic transport features.
-Our theoretical framework shows that small strain- or twist-angle variations can lead to a drastic shift between a local one-dimensional, square or triangular superlattices.
-Our real-space observations shed new light on the mechanisms responsible for breaking spatial symmetries in TBG and pave an avenue to engineer long-range superlattice structures in 2D materials.}
+While signatures of second-order superlattices have been identified in magnetotransport experiments, any real-space visualization is lacking to date.
+In this work, we present \NT{electronic transport measurements and cryogenic nanoscale photovoltage (PV) measurements} that reveal a second-order superlattice in magic-angle twisted bilayer graphene closely aligned to hBN.
+This is evidenced by long-range periodic photovoltage modulations across the entire sample backed by the corresponding electronic transport features.
+Supported by theoretical calculations, our experimental data show that even minuscule strain and twist-angle variations on the order of 0.01$\degree$ can lead to a drastic change of the second-order superlattice structure between local one-dimensional, square or triangular types.
+Our real-space observations therefore serve as a strong `magnifying glass' for strain and twist angle and can shed new light on the mechanisms responsible for the breaking of spatial symmetries in twisted bilayer graphene, and pave an avenue to engineer long-range superlattice structures in 2D materials using strain fields.}